GSP

 ifconfig_wifibox0="SYNCDHCP"

-In addition to this, to reduce boot times, dhclient(8) can be instructed to run in the background and not to wait for a positive link and issuing an IP address after it has been launched.
+In addition to this, to reduce boot times, dhclient(8) can be instructed to run in the background and not to wait for a positive link and issuing an IPv4 address after it has been launched.

 background_dhclient_wifibox0="YES"